Is your toilet taking a leak?

 Make water-efficient product choices

-Look for this label when you are shopping for plumbing fixtures.
+Look for the WaterSense label when you are shopping for plumbing fixtures, which flags products that meet EPA WaterSense criteria for efficiency and performance.

 Find out about other ways to conserve water.